nx-lr/32chars-js/README.md

 [[...Array(36)].map((_,a)=>a.toString(36)),[...Array(26)].map((_,a)=>(a+10).toString(36).toUpperCase())].flat().join``
 ```

-The compiler generates a `BigInt` from the encoded substring with the above constant string, and then encodes the resulting `BigInt` into a string with the corresponding encoding with the 31 characters.
+The compiler generates a `BigInt` from the encoded substring with the above constant string, and then encodes the resulting `BigInt` into a string with the corresponding encoding in base-31.

-#### Unicode characters
+#### Unicode substrings

-The compiler uses the same bijective numeration principle to encode the other Unicode characters as above, but each with their own character string which is generated by the compiler, with the function `encodeRange` not passed into runtime.
-The substrings are assigned the corresponding keys first; `decodeRange` decodes each Unicode substring before it can be used in the compiler.
+The compiler uses the same bijective principle to encode the other Unicode characters, but each with their own start and end code points as defined in Unicode.
+Each unique substring captured by the tokenizer are assigned their own keys from the generator function

-The tokens are grouped according to their script, sorted according to frequency, "decoded" by their character string into a `BigInt` and encoded into base-31.
+The tokens are grouped by their block, sorted by frequency, decoded bijectively by their zero-shifted code points and encoded bijectively into base-31.
 Each key is then assigned a bijective-encoded string in increasing order.

-The encoded strings and their keys are then placed inside an array destructuring operation, the keys on the left hand side and the encoded substrings on the right hand side.
-The right hand side with a mapper function that repeatedly decodes every substring as each key-substring pair is assigned to `$`.
-Each statement corresponds to one of the scripts or categories assigned by the compiler, with priority given to integer and alphanumeric strings.
+The encoded strings and their keys are then placed inside an object with the key and the encoded value, and a mapper function loops over the values of the object and decodes them when the result is run.

-### Tokenization

-As soon as the regular expression encounters a non-ASCII letter, it begins a new token and matches all other Latin characters of the word and assigns that matched substring to the category `Latin`.
-The ASCII letter substring before is assigned `Alnum`.
-This is because the compiler captures ASCII alphanumeric substrings before capturing Latin-script substrings.

-The same logic applies for a non-Latin Unicode script, and even other Unicode characters.
+### Assembling back the input string

+The final string is composed by putting all the strings in an array, with the decoded substrings included in the result.
+The input string is first split by spaces, and the rest of the substrings concatenated if they do not have any spaces between them.

-## Customizatio
+## Customization

 Here is a list of customization options available: